Last updated 01-Dec-2023

 The first scattered band until Mar 2020 is the Fremont production, the scattering untiul early 2020 clearly showing a a degree of randomness of the VIN allocations in procuction sequencing.
 You can also clearly see the struggle to ramp up production until late 2018.
 The line continues at a slower rate from March 2020 as a result of the introduction of Model Y production.
 In July 2021 the VIN number resets to zero and the Fremont production continues as the last of the 3 lines.

 The line starting in January 2020 is the China production.
 You can also see the signs of the production ramp up although this was much quicker than Fremont.
 There is some tapering off in 2022 due to factory closures as a result of Covid.
-We should see in late 2022 a steeper line as a result of the changes made to the production which Tesla claim will boost production rates.
-Initially this is hard to see because of impacts from Covid on production rates.
+In late 2022 there was a slightly steeper line as a result of the changes made to the production although this is very slight, if at all.

 Ways you can support tesla-info